asiatanvir/Algorithmic_Trading/ReadMe.md

  |SVM Fine Tuned                                                   | LRM Fine Tuned                    |
  | -----------------------------------                             | ----------------------------------- |
  | ![image_7](svm1.png)                                            | ![image_8](lrm1.png) |

+ With these parameters, model seems appropriate while comparing the cumulative product of startegy returns with actual returns.
+Also, accuracy score (SVM: 56%,  LRM 53%) is higher than all other options.

 ## Conclusion: